5 best client portal examples to inspire your design

 • An intuitive interface to allow users to access data in a digestible way

-• Seamless syncing with the data source(s) to ensure information is always up-to-date and accurate
+• Syncing with the data source(s) to ensure information is always up-to-date and accurate

 5 client portal examples